VernonGrant/jsn.c/README.md

 - `jsn_handle jsn_from_file(const char *file_path)`
     - Opens the given JSON file and parses it into a tree structure.
-It will return NULL if there's any issues opening or parsing the file.
+It will call exit if there's any issues opening or parsing the file.
 Else it will return a handle to the root node.

 - `void jsn_to_file(jsn_handle handle, const char *file_path)`
     - Will write the JSON of the given handle (node) to a file specified by the